gardener/gardener/docs/concepts/openidconnect-presets.md

 ### Simple OpenIDConnectPreset example

-This is a siople example to show how a `Shoot` is modified by the OpenIDConnectPreset
+This is a simple example to show how a `Shoot` is modified by the OpenIDConnectPreset

 ```yaml
 apiVersion: settings.gardener.cloud/v1alpha1